Special Student Status

 Information for current Lewis & Clark undergraduates and law students regarding cross college registration:

 A Lewis & Clark undergraduate student may also register for graduate level classes as a Special Student.
-He or she may be eligible to register for designated courses at the graduate school if he or she have completed 93 undergraduate credits, if he or she is in good standing, is registered as a full-time student* during the semester of cross-registration (taking no fewer than 12 credits) at the College of Arts & Sciences, and obtained the consent of the graduate course instructor and graduate registrar.
+They may be eligible to register for designated courses at the graduate school if they have completed 93 undergraduate credits, if they is in good standing, is registered as a full-time student* during the semester of cross-registration (taking no fewer than 12 credits) at the College of Arts & Sciences, and obtained the consent of the graduate course instructor and graduate registrar.

 In order to apply credit earned in a graduate course to an undergraduate major, the student must obtain approval in advance from the major department chair in the College of Arts and Sciences.